 For a number of years, it has been the practice of the Canadian Government to appoint representatives from the various national political parties as parliamentary observers to sessions of the General Assembly.
 Senators and Members of Parliament have been selected in rough accordance with the number of seats held by each party in the respective legislative chambers.

 On occasion, private citizens with a professional concern for United Nations affairs have also been appointed as observers in one or another capacity.

-It is believed that as an individual becomes more aware of the potential and limitations of the United Nations system, so his ability to identify and evaluate possible courses of action for the resolution of international problems is enhanced.
-Also, even though most Parliamentarians are familiar with the problems under discussion in the United Nations, experience as an observer may contribute to a deeper understanding of specific issues troubling the world community and the way these issues affect Canada.
+It is believed that as an individual becomes more aware of the potentialities and limitations of the United Nations system, so his ability to identify and evaluate possible courses of action for the resolution of international problems is enhanced.
+Also, while most parliamentarians will be familiar with the problems under discussion in the United Nations, experience as an observer may contribute to a deeper understanding of specific issues troubling the world community and the way in which these issues can affect Canada.